vmorgenshtern/deepsegmentation/README.md

 * a deep learning pipeline for segmenting faces in 3D point clouds

 ## Installation
-Create a virtual environment "venv_deepseg" with all required dependencies by typing following:
+Create a virtual environment "venv_deepseg" with all required dependencies as follows:
-* clone this repository
+1. Clone this repository
-* Use a shell to execute following commands:
+2. Use a shell to execute following commands:
   * cd deepsegmentation
   * conda create -y -n venv_deepseg python=3.6.8 anaconda
   * conda activate venv_deepseg